amandagiacchetta/DisneyPlus-Twitter-Analysis/README.md

 The data was collected via Twitter API using Python and included posts in Portuguese with #Disneyplus

 **Preprocessing**
-We selected the most relevant variables for the project and preprocessed the data using Pandas.
+I selected the most relevant variables for the project and preprocessed the data using Pandas.
 For network analysis, NetworkX was used to collect links and nodes.

 **Analysis**
 Charts and graphs were created using Plotly, Gephi, and RawGraph.